 - It isn’t fluffing.
-Make sure you’re moving your hand mixer in a circular motion and keeping that mixer on and moving for at least 2 minutes straight.
+Make sure you’re moving your hand mixer in a circular motion and keeping that mixer moving for at least 2 minutes straight.

 - It’s splattering + making a mess.
-We found that the best way to avoid a mess was to use the correct bowl size.
+We found that using the correct bowl size was the best way to avoid a mess.
 It needs to be small enough for the instant coffee, sugar, and water mixture to not be too spread out.
 It also needs high enough walls to contain the splatter, as some of it is unavoidable.
 Also, our powerful milk frother made a MUCH larger mess than the hand mixer.